Sulfuric Acids measurement

 • ATMF series thermal mass flow meters are an excellent choice for nitrogen purge lines

-• ALTS series thermal flow switches detect flow/no flow conditions or set points above/below a certain flow rate; they can be an economical alternative to flow meters in monitoring leakage
+• ALTS series thermal flow switches detect flow/no flow conditions or set points above/below a certain flow rate, they can be an economical alternative to flow meters in monitoring leakage

 Natural gas supply lines

 Monitoring natural gas flow to various areas of production is critical in keeping costs under control.
 In a chemical plant, various areas throughout the production plant require natural gas in the manufacture of the end product.
-The transportation of natural gas over great distances is a complex task, requiring specialized equipment and facilities to deliver the gas safely, efficiently and in a ready to-use form.
-Considerations include maintaining sufficient pipeline pressure, maintaining pipeline integrity and keeping moisture levels low.
+The transportation of natural gas over great distances is a complex task, requiring specialized equipment and facilities to deliver the gas safely, efficiently, and in a ready-to-use form.
+Considerations include maintaining sufficient pipeline pressure, maintaining pipeline integrity, and keeping moisture levels low.

-Often time’s customers use vortex meters and flow computers to calculate mass flow was via pressure and temperature compensation fed into a flow computer.
+Oftentimes customers use vortex meters and flow computers to calculate mass flow via pressure and temperature compensation fed into a flow computer.
 A better solution is to use one instrument such as the SmartMeasurement™ ATMF series thermal mass flow meter.
 There is no need for external pressure and temperature sensors or a flow computer to calculate mass flow.
-The ATMF Series offers better turndown ratios than other gas mass flowmeters, is available with integral or remote electronics, HART, or Modbus outputs and CSA/FM and ATEX approvals for highly explosive environments.
+The ATMF Series offers better turndown ratios than other gas mass flowmeters, is available with integral or remote electronics, HART, or Modbus outputs, and CSA/FM and ATEX approvals for highly explosive environments.
 A NIST traceable calibration certificate is supplied with every flow meter to validate its accuracy and performance.

 Mass flow measurement for material in and out flows

 Chemical plants built over ten years ago or more use weight measurement to measure the mass flow which wastes labor material costs by requiring samples to be taken to their laboratories.
-This type of old-fashioned and low-tech automation are influenced by many human factors which can result in low or unstable mass balancing of chemical fluids.
+This type of old-fashioned and low-tech automation is influenced by many human factors which can result in low or unstable mass balancing of chemical fluids.

 Chemical process engineers are now using the SmartMeasurement™ ALCM series of Coriolis mass flow meters for direct process mass flow measurement.
-Depending on its unique application features, SmartMeasurement™ offers a variety of unique Coriolis designs such as ALCMUT for higher flows, ALCMDT for lower flows or ALCM-MB with its micro-bend structure allowing for lower pressure drops.
+Depending on its unique application features, SmartMeasurement™ offers a variety of unique Coriolis designs such as ALCMUT for higher flows, ALCMDT for lower flows, or ALCM-MB with its micro-bend structure allowing for lower pressure drops.